Grooper

 • Data integration

+Some MTRs are emailed in PDF format as part of the shipment notification for ordered products.
+However, in many cases only physical copies are available, so they must obviously be scanned.
+The first step is taking the digital copy of the mill test report and using image processing software to remove all non-text elements.
 This means digitally removing all the lines and non-text objects.
 Humans need this kind document structure to gain an understanding of the data, but for software to “read” the MTR, these lines and objects only get in the way.
 And if the MTR has been faxed and drug around a dirty shop floor, and then scanned – it’s going to need some digital cleanup!